-Figure 11 resource percentage utilization of single and multi-core jobs.
+Figure 17 Resource percentage utilization of single and multi-core jobs.

-The number of virtual machines instantiated since January 2015 is shown in Figure 12, instead in Figure 13 it is displayed the percentage SUM CPU time spent in the Federated CLOUD.
+With regards to cloud, the number of virtual machines instantiated since January 2015 is shown in Figure 1712, while Figure 1813 plots the percentage of total CPU time consumed in the Federated Cloud across the various providers.